Improving00252/Feature-Extractor/start.md

 (update)
-Put global_value.py into demo file run global.py and produce dump files in the file derectory
+Put global_value.py into demo file and run global.py and produce dump files in the file derectory

     python global_value.py